Free Staff Turnover Calculator UK | Rate and Cost Analysis

 What is the cost of high turnover?

-The costs break down into several categories:
+The costs break down into several categories, many of which are hidden or indirect:

 Recruitment costs